careweather/oneil/README.md

 ## Error Handling in the Interpreter

-Ideally, if there is a problem with your Oneil code, the interpreter will tell you about it.
-If you get a python error, then it should be a problem with Oneil.

-If you trigger an error in your initial model, the interpreter will go back to ask you for a model.
-If your model loads successfully and you trigger an error with an interpreter command, ideally the interpreter will go back to the model to accept another command.

-This approach is new, so there are bound to be a lot of holes.
-The interpreter doesn't yet support step by step debugging, so you'll have to use [VSCode for this](#oneil-has-a-bug) for now.
+Ideally, if there's a problem with your Oneil code or Python extensions, the Oneil compiler will catch it and tell you.
+If you instead see an error missed by Oneil and raised by Python, it's likely an error with the Oneil compiler which is still in development.
+If that happens, please post the issue in GitHub.
+The compiler doesn't yet support step by step debugging, so you'll have to use [VSCode for this](#oneil-has-a-bug) for now.

 ## Known Issues and Limitations